-Brady Corporation (BRC) CEO Michael Nauman on Q1 2021 Results - Earnings Call Transcript

 Keith Housum

 Absolutely.
 I think we're all uncertain in terms of where the next few months will hold us.
 But as we think about the potential for additional lockdowns or what it may be, can you kind of walk us through how the business has changed from like a sales perspective?
 And we do go back to a lockdown strategy in some of the U.S. and some of Europe.
-How have you guys changed your sales ability to kind of provide in a further decline?
+How have you guys changed your sales ability to kind of prevent any further decline?

 Michael Nauman

 Excellent.
 So Keith, first of all, looking at it from an internal perspective, we are in lockdowns and have been in lockdowns in a variety of locations.
 Some work at home situations never ended.
 Others have gone back to where they were a couple of months ago.
-But we've already proven that we're very lit at keeping our factories opening and running because we service critical industries, but also in keeping our employee base motivated and challenged around our concept our real -- our drive around making the world a better and safer place.
+But we've already proven that we're very lithe at keeping our factories opening and running because we service critical industries, but also in keeping our employee base motivated and challenged around our concept our real -- our drive around making the world a better and safer place.
 So our people are able to be very efficient in that.
 We do see difficulty in some product sets in being able to really interact with the customers the way we would like to.
 But in other product sets, we're able to overcome that through our digital campaigns, through our e-mail campaigns, through our telephone campaigns.
 We really take a very strong and proactive effort in making sure that our customers hear from us.
 And although we've highlighted WPS' direct sales growth, we've had the same experience, although not to the extent in IDS as far as bringing on new customers.
 So we're actually using it as an opportunity to bring in customers that aren't getting the service and the products that they need from other parties.

 Keith Housum

 Got you.
 Appreciate it.
-And then I want to review the comment you made regarding WPS 0and the customer expansion.
+And then I want to review the comment you made regarding WPS and the customer expansion.
 What's giving you the confidence that you're going to be able to retain those customers when we're past the COVID issues?

 Michael Nauman